yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

     - All Environment Variables
     - All Java Properties

-Menu - HACKER MODE
+Menu - ADVANCED MODE
-    >> VERY TECHNICAL - DO NOT USE UNLESS YOU KNOW WHAT YOU ARE DOING
+    >> SPECIAL ADVANCED FEATURES - USE WITH CARE!
     - Toggle other known DEBUG settings on (extra messages in Console)
     - Toggle all internal Moneydance DEBUG settings ON/OFF (same as viewing console)
     - Extract a (single) file from within LocalStorage.
 Decrypts a LocalStorage file to TMP dir for viewing (file self destructs after MD restart)